 Editors, Brasil Wire.

-There are two ways you can donate to Brasil Wire to help keep its independent reporting alive, through PayPal or by regular micro-donation through the Patreon platform or you can now also support Brasil Wire’s work with Bitcoin: 1D9pg479aCkcg4F2DZt4S7tx9zqRXbDof2
+There are three ways you can donate to Brasil Wire to help keep its independent reporting alive, through PayPal, by regular micro-donation through the Patreon platform or you can now also support Brasil Wire’s work with Bitcoin: 1D9pg479aCkcg4F2DZt4S7tx9zqRXbDof2

 Help to keep Brasil Wire running